devlinb/react-native-selection-group/README.md

 Check out the ExampleApp for more info, it shows all possible use cases, including how to use this component to work as a Radio Button.

 ## What's New
+2.0 - Now supports default selections.
+Breaking change to how SelectionHandler is constructed.
+It now takes an object as its settings parameter.

+Added ``onItemDeselected`` prop.

 1.2 - Deselection of an item is now possible, and is enabled by default.
 You can turn this behavior off by passing 'false' in as the second parameter to the SelectionHandler.

 1.1 - New prop, getAllSelectedItemIndexes, if provided multi-selection will return all elements that are selected.
 You can pull in a default definition of getAllSelectedItemIndexes from SelectionHandler.